 The following BHA departments offer direct services to public housing residents, Section 8 voucher holders and applicants.
 These direct service departments underwent training on the LEP Policy in 2010 and BHA housing managers had a training refresher in June 2013.
-Training refreshers were also provided to Occupancy Department staff in September 2017.
+Moreover, the new staff of CCECR's Resident Capacity Department was trained in October 2018.
+Training refreshers are also scheduled for the Leased Housing Department for December 2018.
 All direct service departments are familiar with the use of the Language Identification Card, the Language Advisory, the Interpreter Request Form, and the Translation Request Form.
-They are also familiar with the process of requesting interpreters and written translations online, as well as the availability of BHA's Multilingual Line for phone interpretation.
-In addition to the description of individual departments on page 9 of this report, Figure 2.
-FY2017 Interpreter Request by Department and Figure 4.
-FY2017 BHA Multilingual Line Calls by Department also illustrate the extent to which LEP persons come into contact with these departments.
+They are also familiar with the process of requesting interpreters and written translations online, as well as the availability of BHA's Multilingual Line for phone interpreter Request by Department and Figure 4.
+FY2018 BHA Multilingual Line Calls by Department also illustrate the extent to which LEP persons come into contact with these departments.

 - Department of Grievances and Appeals (DGA)

 - Occupancy Department

 - Leased Housing Division

 - Operations Department and Development Manager Offices

 - Center for Community Engagement and Civil Rights (CCECR)

 - Work Order Call Center

 - Communications Department

 - Legal Department

-- Public Safety Department

 - Planning and Real Estate Department